-There are 3 common ways to clean a snowblower gas tank include:
+There are three common ways to clean a snowblower gas tank, they include:

 - Drain the gas tank

 In this post, you’ll learn how I drain gas tanks quickly and mess-free in the workshop.
 But we’ll cover all the ways to drain the gas tank.

 1 Draining Snowblower Gas Tank